 A trial of rituximab with chemotherapy for children and teenagers who have B cell lymphoma (Inter-B-NHL Ritux 2010)

-This trial is looking at a drug called rituximab alongside chemotherapy for B cell lymphoma or leukaemia in children and young people.
-The trial is supported by Cancer Research UK.
+This trial looked at a drug called rituximab alongside chemotherapy for B cell lymphoma in children and young people up to the age of 18.

 More about this trial

 B cell lymphoma is a type of non Hodgkin lymphoma.
 When this trial was done, doctors usually used chemotherapy to treat it.
 Researchers wanted to find out if having rituximab as well would improve treatment.